otrv4/otrv4/otrv4.md

 Remove the whitespace tag and display the message to the user.

-If the client has some policy dictating that 'OTR is required', and the tag offers OTR version 4 and version 4 is allowed:
+If the client has some policy dictating that 'OTR is always required' or that 'encryption is always required' (like `REQUIRE_ENCRYPTION` in OTRv3), and the tag offers OTR version 4 and version 4 is allowed:

   * Queue the message for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.